-Autodesk created their proprietary DWG file format to store 2D and 3D images.
-This versatile image file type uses compact binary code to make it easy to store and move DWG files.
+DWG was originally created to store 2D and 3D images.
+A versatile file type, it was also built around compact binary code, which makes it easy to store and move.

 What is a DXF file?

-DXF is another Autodesk creation launched around the same time as DWG.
-The DXF name stands for Drawing Exchange Format, and its purpose is right there in the name.
-DXF connects Autodesk files to dozens (or even hundreds) of other computer-aided drawing (CAD) and drafting programs.
+DXF was another creation from around the same time as DWG files.
+The DXF name describes its purpose — D rawing E x change F ormat.
+It was designed as a bridge to connect to dozens and even hundreds of computer-aided drawing (CAD) and drafting programs.

 What is the difference between DWG and DXF files?

-Both DWG and DXF files are industry standards in CAD.
-Both files store the same type of data and have a similar level of quality — though they do this through different code.
+Both DWG and DXF files are industry standards for those who use CAD programs in design.
+Both files store the same type of data and have a similar level of quality — though they do this through very different styles of coding.